msouppe/Ceph/paper/paper.md

 ```

 ## Setup.sh
 The setup stage consists of requesting resources.
 As mentioned earlier, the resources for this experiment will come from Cloudlab.
-For the resources that are being used for this project, Ceph is using Cloudlab's cluster Clemson and type c6320. @Lst:cl shows the Clemson cluster hardware specifications for the type c6320.
-The Clemson cluster was chosen versus the other available clusters because of the amount of storage this specific hardware has.
+The resources that are being used for this project, Ceph is using Cloudlab's cluster Clemson and type c6320. @Lst:cl shows the Clemson cluster hardware specifications for type c6320.
+The Clemson cluster was chosen versus the other available clusters because of the amount of storage this specific hardware had to run Ceph.

 ```{#lst:cl .bash caption="Cloudlab Clemson c6320 hardware specifications."}
 CPU   Two Intel E5-2683 v3 14-core CPUs